Dirichlet is not just Bad and Singular: Introduction

 \end{cor}

-\begin{remark} Observe that if we restrict $\bx$ to a bounded subset of $\R^n$, then the constant $c=c(\bx,n)$ appearing in the above results can be made to be independent of $\bx$.
+\begin{remark} Proposition~\ref{lemB3A} in \S\ref{Sec_A2.1} together with the remark immediately proceeding it, enables us to explicitly compute the constant $c=c(n,d,\bx)$ appearing in the above results.
+Observe that if we restrict $\bx$ to a bounded subset of $\R^n$, then the constant $c$ can be made to be independent of $\bx$.
 In particular, if $\bx \in [0,1]^n$ then in the simultaneous (resp. dual) case we can replace $H(L)$ by $|q|$ (resp. $\|\bq\|$) in the theorem and corollary, and the inequalities corresponding to \eqref{slv-d} and \eqref{slv-cd} remain valid if we translate $\bx$ by an integer vector.
 Thus, up to a constant dependent only on the dimension $n$, Theorem~\ref{Dir-d} and its corollary coincide with the classical simultaneous and dual forms of Dirichlet theorem and its corollary. \end{remark}